-When you first meet and provided a price to your client, you should have estimated total cleaning time and cost of the cleaning.
-This is where having a consistent pricing formula and consistent cleaning system is so important.
+When you first meet and provided a price to your client, you should have estimated the total cleaning time and cost of the cleaning.
+This is where having a consistent pricing formula and a consistent cleaning system is so important.
 There should not be a large deviation in cleaning times of homes of similar size.

 Record your Expenses

 If you are using Excel, you can create an Expense worksheet to record your monthly expenses.
 Your worksheet should separate your expenses into categories that you can track easily.

 For example, you should track how much you spend on:

 Your worksheet should include the date of the transaction, the description of where you made the purchase (Amazon, Walmart …), and what was purchased (cleaning supplies, towels, advertising …).
 To tie it up, your Spreadsheet should add up each category and total out for each month and each year.

 If you are using an online accounting program, it should have the capability to link with your bank account so that you can quickly download the transactions.
 Once transactions are downloaded into the program, you will then label each transaction based on what was purchased.

 Example: If you purchased your all-purpose cleaner from Amazon, this transaction would be recorded as Cleaning Supplies.

 Equipment like vacuums and steam mops should be recorded as Equipment and is considered Capital.
 This equipment can be depreciated over the expected life of the item.
 Depreciation is an expense and will decrease your tax liability.
 You do not have to worry about recording depreciation, your tax accountant should be doing this when completing your year-end tax and financial statements.